Bordered Floer homology for manifolds with torus boundary via immersed curves: Applications

 In the singular peg-board diagram for $c_0$, the line segments connecting corners can be classified as moving upwards, downwards, or horizontally (once we have fixed an orientation on $c_0$).
 The segments can not be all upward or all downward, since then $\alpha = 0$ would not be a tangent slope.
 If the slopes are not all horizontal, we can choose a corner so that the segments preceding and following the corner are up and down, up and horizontal, or horizontal and down.
-Note that the corresponding corner in a radius $\epsilon$ peg-board diagram for $c_0$ has a point of horizontal tangency on the top side of the peg, at the point $(0, \epsilon)$.
+Note that the corresponding corner in an $\epsilon$-pegboard diagram for $c_0$, which we suppose wraps around a circle of radius $\epsilon_0$, has a point of horizontal tangency on the top side of that circle at the point $(0, \epsilon_0)$.
 If every line segment in $c_0$ is horizontal, then every corner has horizontal tangency to the peg, and we can chose the corner so that this point of tangency is on the top side of the peg.
 Moving away from this point of tangency in either direction, $c_0$ moves either horizontally or downwards.
 If it moves horizontally it wraps once around the torus and returns to the peg at another horizontal tangency on the top of the peg; after some number of horizontal segments like this, $c_0$ must move downwards.
-Thus, $c_0$ contains an upward moving piece $c_0^I$ oriented toward the point $(0,\epsilon)$ and a downward moving piece $c_0^O$ oriented away from $(0,\epsilon)$, as in Figure \ref{fig:gluing-proof-1}(a).
-Note that $c_0$ may traverse any number of horizontal segments between $c_0^I$ and $c_0^O$; we will ignore these horizontal segments.
-Similarly, we can choose a corner of $c_1$ such that the preceding segment in a the singular peg-board diagram moves downward or horizontally and the following segment moves horizontally or upward, and such that in a radius $\epsilon$ peg-board diagram there is a horizontal tangency to the peg at $(0, -\epsilon)$.
-Let $c_1^I$ be the horizontal or downward piece of $c_1$ oriented toward $(0, -\epsilon)$ and let $c_1^O$ be the horizontal or upward piece oriented away from $(0, -\epsilon)$, as in Figure \ref{fig:gluing-proof-1}(b).
-Note that we ignore any full wraps around the peg between $c_1^I$ and $c_1^O$.
+Thus, $c_0$ contains an upward moving piece $c_0^I$ oriented toward the point $(0,\epsilon_0)$ and a downward moving piece $c_0^O$ oriented away from $(0,\epsilon_0')$, where $\epsilon_0'=\epsilon_0$ if there are no horizontal segments in between.
+Combining $c_0^O$ and $c_0^I$ gives a curve segment as in Figure \ref{fig:gluing-proof-1}(a); note that if there are horizontal segments in between $c_0^O$ and $c_0^I$ we ignore them---in this case the endpoints do not match up perfectly since $\epsilon_0' \neq \epsilon_0$, but by extending one segment until it crosses the other one we get a piecewise smooth version of the segment in Figure \ref{fig:gluing-proof-1}(a).
+Similarly, we can choose a corner of $c_1$ such that the preceding segment in the singular pegboard diagram moves downward or horizontally and the following segment moves horizontally or upward, and such that in an $\epsilon$-pegboard diagram there is a horizontal tangency to the peg at $(0, -\epsilon_1)$.
+Let $c_1^I$ be the horizontal or downward piece of $c_1$ oriented toward $(0, -\epsilon_1)$ and let $c_1^O$ be the horizontal or upward piece oriented away from $(0, -\epsilon_1)$ (or, potentially, $(0, -\epsilon_1')$), as in Figure \ref{fig:gluing-proof-1}(b).
+Note that we ignore any full wraps around the peg as well as any horizontal segments between $c_1^I$ and $c_1^O$.
 We consider these curves in one fundamental domain of $\Tp$, the square $[-\frac{1}{2}, \frac{1}{2}]\times[-\frac{1}{2}, \frac{1}{2}]$.
-The intersection of $c_0^I$ and $c_0^O$ with the boundary of this square can be any point with non-positive $y$-coordinate; the intersection of $c_1^I$ and $c_1^O$ with the boundary of this square can have any non-negative $y$-coordinate or $y$-coordinate $-\epsilon$.
+The intersection of $c_0^I$ and $c_0^O$ with the boundary of this square can be any point with non-positive $y$-coordinate; the intersection of $c_1^I$ and $c_1^O$ with the boundary of this square can have any non-negative $y$-coordinate or $y$-coordinate $-\epsilon_1$.
+It is clear that if both $c_0^I$ and $c_0^O$ intersect the boundary of the square $[-\frac{1}{2}, \frac{1}{2}]\times[-\frac{1}{2}, \frac{1}{2}]$ with strictly negative $y$-value or if both $c_1^I$ and $c_1^O$ intersect the boundary of the square with strictly positive $y$-value (equivalently, if the corresponding segments in the singular diagram are not horizontal), then there are two intersections points with opposite $\Ztwo$ grading (see Figure \ref{fig:gluing-proof-1}(c)).